The War Machines: Recovery of the missing episodes

 Aside from its soundtrack (recorded off-air by fans), this serial was lost in the junking of episodes in the 1970s.
 The master videotapes for the story were the last of those starring William Hartnell to be wiped, surviving until March 1974.
 The 16 mm film telerecording copies held by BBC Enterprises were also the last of their kind to be destroyed, surviving until early 1978, shortly before the junking of material was halted by the intervention of fan Ian Levine.
 In late 1978, a collector in Australia provided a copy of episode 2.
-Later in 1984 copies of all four episodes were returned from Nigeria.
+Later in 1984, copies of all four episodes were returned from Nigeria.
 Episodes 2, 3 and 4 all had cuts to them, but most have been restored due to a combination of the other copy of episode 2, material used in a promotional item on the BBC's Blue Peter and censored clips from Australia.
-Some of the restored footage did not have its accompanying soundtrack, and so the missing sound was restored from the off-air recordings.
+Some of the restored footage did not have its accompanying soundtrack, and so the missing sound was restored from off-air audio recordings made from the original 1966 broadcast.
 The War Machines is currently the last surviving complete serial from the William Hartnell era; the following serial (The Smugglers) is entirely missing, while Hartnell's final serial (The Tenth Planet) is missing episode 4.
-Currently, this is the only complete serial featuring Michael Craze and Anneke Wills as Ben and Polly that exists in the BBC archives.

 To date, only episodes 3 and 4 do not exist in their entirety as was originally intended.
 Episode 3 is missing a visual brief bit of dialogue with Krimpton talking.
 This was replaced in the VHS release with a combination of a shot of WOTAN with the accompanied dialogue from the off-air recordings.
 Episode 3 is also missing around 59 seconds' worth of the battle in the warehouse.
 This scene, however, has not been re-instated for the VHS release as it was felt that there wouldn't be enough visual material to drop into the gap.
 Episode 4 is missing only a small amount of material.
 The first instance occurs with the man in the telephone box.
 Part of the continuing close-up of the man talking on the telephone is missing, but this was compensated on the VHS release by continuing in audio-only over the top of the beginning of the high shot of the phone box.
 There are also two lines of dialogue missing when Polly reports back to WOTAN.

 The DVD release has all of the episodes recreated and restored to their original length, as well as a 9-minute documentary showing how the episodes were reconstructed from all the disparate sources.
+All missing scenes were reinstated.